Susensio/magic-bang.nvim/README.md

 ## Usage

-If a file extension is present, the pluggin works automatically.
-A manual user command is provided `:Bang [<ext>]` with an optional extension argument, usefull when editing previously created files or source files without extension.
+If a new file is in `$PATH`, the `:Bang` command is fired automatically.
+A manual user command is provided `:Bang [<binary>]` with an optional `binary` argument, usefull when editing previously created files or source files without extension.
 ```
 -- Try to set shebang based on extension, or insert default shebang
 :Bang